swiftlang/swift/docs/SIL.rst

   differentiable_function [wrt 0] %0 : $(T) -> T \
     with {%1 : $(T) -> (T, (T) -> T), %2 : $(T) -> (T, (T) -> T)}

-Bundles a function with its associated differentiation functions into a ``@differentiable`` function.
+Bundles a function with its derivative functions into a ``@differentiable`` function.
 There are two derivative functions: a Jacobian-vector products (JVP) function and a vector-Jacobian products (VJP) function.

 ``[wrt ...]`` specifies parameter indices that the original function is differentiable with respect to.
 When not specified, it defaults to all